earthstar-project/earthstar-docs/docs/reference/earthstar-specification.md

 Display names stored in profile information can be changed frequently and can contain Unicode.

 The expected paths and format of the profile documents are described in our wiki at [Standard paths and data formats used by apps](https://github.com/earthstar-project/earthstar/wiki/Standard-paths-and-data-formats-used-by-apps#about-author-profile-info).
+They are not part of this lower-level specification.

 We may add more standard pieces of profile information later, such as following and blocking of other users, a paragraph about yourself, a user icon, etc, but this is not standardized yet.